Puerto Rican and Latinx Studies Course Design

 For PRLS 1001, I began with the poets who are speaking to the experiences of Latinxs in the United States, and weaved through poems across the sessions on the syllabus.
 I included spoken word (“Hair” by Elizabeth Acevedo) and paired poems with interviews for students to get a deeper understanding of complex topics (Alan Pelaez Lopez and Ariana Brown on anti- Blackness in the Latinx community).
 You can watch, listen, and read the poems by following the links on the syllabus.
 Click here for the presentation titled, “A Glimpse Into Teaching PRLS 1001,” shared at the Brooklyn College Teaching Portfolio Workshop Series in January 2023 facilitated by Prof. Stephanie Jensen-Moulton.

-puerto rican and latino studies 2005: The Puerto Rican, LatinX, and Caribbean Child in New York City
+puerto rican and latinx studies 2005: The Puerto Rican, LatinX, and Caribbean Child in New York City

 For PRLS 2005, I reached out to teachers in my network, inviting them to visit my class virtually.
 The arc of the course begins with the voices of Puerto Rican, Latinx, and Caribbean children through anthologies, videos from organizations, and local schools.
 We then look at research studies done with our communities in New York City.
 The second part of the course focuses on linguistic diversity, teaching, and family/community connections.
 Students create graphics with information on a group they select to support local schools with resources.
 The culminating project includes a paper with a curriculum action plan.